Roses in the Ocean was born when a young Australian chose to end his life on August 31st 2008.

 Roses are a beautiful, dignified flower, yet their thorns add complexity, requiring handling with care.
 They are symbolic of our deepest emotions: love, friendship, sorrow, hope.

-The ocean, with its waves crashing upon the shore, and calmer waters out deep, provided a symbolic platform of the turbulence felt by people who are coping with a difficult stage in their life, and indeed for some, coping with suicidal thoughts.
+The ocean, with its waves crashing upon the shore, and calmer waters out deep, is symbolic of the turbulence felt by people who are coping with a difficult stage in their life, and indeed for some, coping with suicidal thoughts.

 Placing roses in the ocean is:

-Indicative of your preparedness to ask for help.
+- Indicative of your wish to be able to ask for help.